 The skin flap is then stretched down and the extra skin is removed.
 A new hole is cut for the navel, which is then stitched in place.
 Finally, the incisions will be stitched, dressings will be applied, and a temporary tube may be inserted to drain excess fluid from the surgical site.

-In mini-tummy tuck, the skin is separated only between the incision line and the navel.
+For a mini-tummy tuck, the skin is separated only between the incision line and the navel.
 The skin flap is stretched down, the excess is removed, and the flap is stitched back into place.

-After Your Abdominoplasty-Tummy Tuck
+After Your Abdominoplasty

 For the first few days, your abdomen will probably be swollen and you’re likely to feel some pain and discomfort which can be controlled by medication.
-Dr. Rajagopal will give you instructions for showering and changing your dressings.
+Dr. Rajagopal will give you instructions for showering and to change your dressings.
 And though you may not be able to stand straight at first, you should start walking as soon as possible.

 Surface stitches will be removed in two or three weeks.
 The dressing on your incision may be replaced by a support garment.